bluescan/tacentview/README.md

 cmake .. -GNinja
 ninja install
 ```
 You can pass -DCMAKE_BUILD_TYPE=Debug (or Release) to cmake if so desired.
-The install target packages the viewer into a ViewerInstall directory.
-Optionally if you configure with:
+The install target places the viewer into a ViewerInstall directory along with any data resources it needs.
+Install is also leveraged to build packages.
+If you configure and build with:
 ```
-cmake .. -GNinja -DVIEWER_DEB=True
+cmake .. -GNinja -DPACKAGE_DEB=True
+ninja install
 ```

 Then a deb file with all required content will be generated.
-If you want to create a deb file you must now pass -DVIEWER_DEB=True to the configure command.

 ## Credit and Thanks